 - RTI International, Landscape Analysis of Brain-Computer Interface Focused Patient Preference Studies in ALS Patients, ~$330,000 over one year

 The goal of this contract is to perform a landscape analysis of patient preference information (PPI) studies focused on brain-computer interface (BCI).
 FDA is specifically interested BCI devices that communicate with the brain providing patients with the ability to interact with their families and health care professionals.
 The contract will review the literature to determine what is already known about BCI devices and PPI studies in ALS.
 This perspective will help inform FDA’s assessment of the benefit-risk profile for these devices and may lay the foundation for future PPI studies for BCIs in ALS patients.

-FDA is developing future grant and contract opportunities to develop tools, methods and processes to characterize the natural history of rare neurodegenerative diseases, identify molecular targets for these diseases and to increase efficiency and productivity of clinical development of therapies.
-Stakeholders may provide comments through November 28, 2022 on needs for future funding opportunities.
+The agency is continuing to develop additional grant and contract opportunities to develop tools, methods and processes to characterize the natural history of rare neurodegenerative diseases, identify molecular targets for these diseases and to increase efficiency and productivity of clinical development of therapies.